The Epics | Ramayana | Mahabharata

 The Ramayana is believed to be the work of the sage Valmiki.
 The central theme is the story of Rama, who is pictured as an Incarnation of Vishnu, and Sita an Incarnation of Lakshmi.
-Rama was the eldest son of King Dasharatha, who ruled over Kosala with Ayodhya as Capital of his kingdom.
+Rama was the eldest son of King Dasharatha, who ruled over Kosala with Ayodhya as the Capital of his kingdom.
 The king wanted to appoint his eldest son Rama as the Yuvaraja, but this was opposed by his second Queen Kaikeyi.
 The king had promised her two boons.
 So she demanded that he gave the throne to her son Bharata and sent Rama into exile for fourteen years.

 In the course of wanderings in the forest, Rama reached the territory near the Godavari, in the province called Janasthana.
-It was a colony of Rakashasas who had connections with the kingdom of Shri Lanka.
-Rama came to the rescue of munis (sages) living in the region and killed a number of Rakashasas who had ill-treated the sages.
+It was a colony of Rakshasas who had connections with the kingdom of Shri Lanka.
+Rama came to the rescue of munis (sages) living in the region and killed a number of Rakshasas who had ill-treated the sages.
 To take revenge on Rama, Ravana the non-Aryan ruler of Lanka, abducted Sita and took her to his capital.
-Rama fought against Ravana heroically, killed him and rescued Sita.
+Rama fought against Ravana heroically, killed him, and rescued Sita.
 Rama returned to Ayodhya and his coronation was celebrated with great rejoicing all over the kingdom.

 The Mahabharata is believed to be the work of Ved Vyasa.
 The main story is about the conflict between the Pandavas and the Kauravas and the battle at Kurukshetra, which involved many Aryan kings of the period.
 King Shantanu of the Lunar dynasty was the ruler of Hastinapur, a region between Ganga and Yamuna.
 He was succeeded by his son Vichitravirya, who had two sons, Pandu and Dhritarashtra.